rvedotrc/dns-checker/README.md

 `./do --show-ipv6-errors gov.uk`

-`./do --show-nameservers --show-ipv6-errors wikipedia.org`
+`./do --show-nameservers --group-nameservers --show-ipv6-errors wikipedia.org`

 Possible future additions
 -------------------------

 In no particular order,

- * Option to group together multiple nameservers into a single node, to make the diagram more manageable
  * Avoid using IPv6 hosts if we don't have IPv6 (see "Limitations")
  * Avoid using IPv4 hosts if we don't have IPv4 (see "Limitations")
  * Deal with errors (see "Limitations")